Pinaki82/Tulu-C-IDE/README.md

 Vim has its own set of functions to show autocompletion menus of every type which is called Omni-Completion.
 The default shortcut to Omni-Completion is (in Insert mode) `<Ctrl+x><Ctrl+o>` or `<Ctrl+x><Ctrl+u>`.

 Clang can read a source code (C++/C) from the terminal and parse the code to show possible suggestions for auto-completion at any defined line/column.
 This plugin calls clang binary in the background.
 One of the notable features of vim-clang is that it is ultra-reliable and ultra-portable, and also requires minimum configuration to setup.
 Unlike some other 'clangd' based autocompletion plugin out there, it doesn't need too extraneous steps to install and configure.
 Clang binary is the only dependency.
 The plugin manager will take care of the installation of this plugin.
 It works with a wide range of clang-supported compilers on different platforms with little to no extra configuration steps.
 It works with MinGW compiler on Microsoft Windows while some other 'clangd' based plugins will not.
 Python is not a compulsory requirement.
 Node.js is unneeded.
 Complex installation scripts and makefiles are not involved in the installation.
 Updating the plugin doesn't break anything.
-Works identically on every platform and compiler that clang officially supports.
+Works identically on every platform with compilers that clang officially supports.

 What it doesn't do:

-It will not autocomplete filenames so include files like `#include <boost/filesystem...`.
+It will not autocomplete filenames so it will not autocomplete include files, e.g., `#include <boost/filesystem...`.
 It will not take you to the header under the cursor.
 It will not show you an overview of the functions, classes, structures, prototypes on a separate sidebar.

 Function arguments will be shown on a window above the code, however, it will not autocomplete the arguments and parameters like some other plugins, although the users will get an overview of them on a small area above the code.